 3. The elite Viking warriors

 Nordic mythology, Icelandic sagas and also historical sources report the existence of extraordinary warriors within the Scandinavian army of the Viking age.
+Among these vikings were the most famous vikings in history.

 - The wild beast-warriors